canturk/qmtoolbox/README.md

 it generates a new figure without generating the noise data.

-2) PACKAGE FILES in  "qmtools/":
+2) REQUIRED PACKAGE FILES in  "qmtools/":

 	(a) "quad.py" contains the class hierarchy in the form of UML: